raffaelespazzoli/namespace-configuration-controller/README.md

     - kind: ServiceAccount
       name: unprivileged-pods
 ```
+Also in this case we need to give additional privileges to the namespace-configuration-controller service account.
-here is how this example can be run:
+Here is how this example can be run:
 ```
-oc apply -f examples/special-pod.yaml oc new-project special-pod oc label namespace special-pod unprivileged-pods=true
+oc apply -f examples/special-pod.yaml oc adm policy add-cluster-role-to-user forbid-privileged-pods -n namespace-configuration-controller -z namespace-configuration-controller oc new-project special-pod oc label namespace special-pod unprivileged-pods=true
 ```